beartype/beartype/README.rst

       ...     b"What?
 Haven't you ever seen a byte-string separator before?"))
       BeartypeCallHintPepParamException: @beartyped hello_jungle() parameter
       sep="b"What?
-Haven't you ever seen a byte-string separator before?"" violates type hint <class 'str'>, as value "b"What?
-Haven't you ever seen a byte-string separator before?"" not str.
+Haven't you ever seen a byte-string separator before?"" violates type hint <class 'str'>, as value b"What?
+Haven't you ever seen a byte-string separator before?" not str.

-      >>> hello_jungle(file=(
-      ...
-"I know this looks bad, but I swear I'm a file.
-Would I lie?"))
-      BeartypeCallHintPepParamException: @beartyped hello_jungle() parameter
-      file="I know this looks bad, but I swear I'm a file.
-Would I lie?" violates type hint <class 'typing.TextIO'>, as value "I know this looks bad, but I swear I'm a file.
-Would I lie?" not <protocol "beartype._util.hint.data.pep.proposal.utilhintdatapep544._Pep544TextIO">.

 Industrial Example
 ------------------

-Let's wrap the `third-party numpy.empty_like() function <numpy.empty_like_>`__ with beartype-based runtime type checking, *just 'cause*:
+Let's wrap the `third-party numpy.empty_like() function <numpy.empty_like_>`__ with automated runtime type checking to demonstrate beartype's support for non-trivial combinations of nested type hints compliant with different PEPs:

    .. code-block:: python